 - When you are familiar with the sorts of thoughts and images that trigger your fears, use constructive, soothing self-talk to remind you that you are safe and that the danger is now over.
 Also try to develop soothing images of you coping and being safe.

 5. Learn to gradually face your fears.

 The aim of all therapy is to get you to a situation where either the symptoms of OCD and PTSD have completely disappeared or where they have reduced to a stage where they are manageable and they no longer interfere with your life.

 This will involve the use of relaxation and stress reduction techniques, combined with some of the steps above to allow you to gradually face the situations that you have being finding difficult because they trigger memories and fears.
 Over time these and the associated symptoms will fade.

 If you think that you may like further assistance reach out to schedule your first appointment.
 OCD and PTSD aren't things you have to suffer from and we're here to support you.

 During your first session, you can share a bit about what's troubling you and I can answer any questions you might have.
 We'll discuss your goals and my approach and assess whether we are the right fit for each other.
-To schedule your first appointment, call 01733 639 040 email email@example.com.
+To schedule your first appointment, call 01733 639 040, email email@example.com or use my online booking calendar to select a time suitable for you.
 I'm here for you.